LegPro/springai-cromadb-demo/README.md

 - You can modify the **Top-K** parameter in the `/search` endpoint to retrieve more or fewer results by adjusting the `withTopK(2)` method call.
 - The **`TokenTextSplitter`** used to split the documents can be customized to handle different tokenization strategies depending on your text data.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contributing

-Feel free to submit issues or pull requests if you encounter any bugs or have suggestions for improvement.